brahmwg/Bottlenecks_MDS_Capstone/mds_documentation/proposal.md

 - Week 5
 - Week 6
 - Week 7
-This section will be further modified after we hold a meeting with our partners to discuss more about CJS Bayesian modeling.
+<br>This section will be further modified after we hold a meeting with our partners to discuss more about CJS Bayesian modeling.

 ## Works Cited
 - “Home.”
 Understanding Evolution, evolution.berkeley.edu/bottlenecks-and-founder-effects/.
 Accessed 7 May 2024.